 • any conditions on the proposed excavation work.

-Dial Before You Dig is the national referral service for information on underground infrastructure.
-It puts those who intend to excavate in touch with underground asset owners who are members of the Dial Before You Dig service.
+Before you Dig is the national referral service for information on underground infrastructure.
+It puts those who intend to excavate in touch with underground asset owners who are members of the Before You Dig service.

 The asset owners respond by providing information (generally plans) on the location of any underground pipes and cables along with information on how to work safely and carefully while excavating in the vicinity of underground plant.